 Having both a drill for pre-drilling the holes, and an impact driver for inserting the screws saved a lot of time, since we didn’t have to keep changing the bit.
 We’ve had these Ryobi ones for a few years and they still work great.

-These magnetic bowls were perfect for holding screws without them getting lost in the grass while we were working.
+This magnetic bowl was perfect for holding screws without them getting lost in the grass while we were working.
 So simple, yet so handy.

 For the Mixologist: